BII-Lab/Yeti-Project/doc/Yeti-DM-Sync.md

 1. Download the root zone (F.ROOT-SERVERS.NET is good for this).
 2. Check the root zone is correct using DNSSEC validation.
-3. If the root serial number is >= `iana-start-serial.txt` then copy the `yeti-root-servers.yaml` and use that.
+3. If the root serial number is >= `iana-start-serial.txt` then copy the `yeti-root-servers.yaml` and use that, else use the previous `yeti-root-servers.yaml`.
 4. Modify the root zone:
     1. Remove DNSSEC (NSEC, RRSIG, DNSKEY) records.
     2. Remove records for .
 (SOA, NS).